even4void/aliquote/content/writings.md

 Here is a list of things I like to work on when time allows.
 As you will guess pretty quickly, I can leave _those_ things hanging out for years, but there is always a chance that this stuff will be finished someday.
 Note that these pages are a resurrection of my [previous website](/post/migrating-to-hugo/), and I left a lot of materials behind.

-If you are looking for my old teaching ressources, almost everything should be on the Teaching page if you bookmarked it once in a while.
+If you are looking for my old teaching ressources, almost everything remains available on the Teaching page if you bookmarked it once in a while.

 ## Current work (so called [wip](https://en.wikipedia.org/wiki/Work_in_process))